pmq20/ruby-packer/ruby/README.md

 This is what you need to do to compile and install Ruby:

-1. If you want to use Microsoft Visual C++ to compile ruby, read win32/README.win32 instead of this document.
+1. If you want to use Microsoft Visual C++ to compile Ruby, read [win32/README.win32](win32/README.win32) instead of this document.

-2. If `./configure` does not exist or is older than configure.in, run `autoconf` to (re)generate configure.
+2. If `./configure` does not exist or is older than `configure.ac`, run `autoconf` to (re)generate configure.

 3. Run `./configure`, which will generate `config.h` and `Makefile`.

     Some C compiler flags may be added by default depending on your environment.
 Specify `optflags=..` and `warnflags=..` as necessary to override them.

 4. Edit `defines.h` if you need.
 Usually this step will not be needed.